 For breakfast you will find porridge, with milk or without, eggs, any way you like and toast or chapatti.
 Lower down you’ll be able to order muesli with hot milk.

-Meat is a rare luxury in the mountains and is probably best avoided, it’s expensive and unlikely to be fresh, meat has to be carried up on a porter’s back.
-While you are trekking in Nepal you will probably be hungry, you’re burning a lot of energy just coping with the altitude, nothing hits the spot like a good dal baht or dish of friend potatoes.
-Enjoy your time in Nepal and hopefully, you’ll find plentt of Nepali food to enjoy.
+Meat is a rare luxury in the mountains and is probably best avoided, it’s expensive and unlikely to be fresh.
+Meat has to be carried up on a porter’s back.
+While you are trekking in Nepal you will probably be hungry, you’re burning a lot of energy just coping with the altitude, nothing hits the spot like a good dal baht or dish of fried potatoes.
+Enjoy your time in Nepal and hopefully, you’ll find plenty of Nepali food to enjoy.